mindspore-ai/docs/docs/lite/docs/source_en/use/tensorrt_info.md

 ### Environment Preparation

 Besides basic [Environment Preparation](https://www.mindspore.cn/lite/docs/en/master/use/build.html), CUDA and TensorRT is required as well.
-Current version only supports CUDA version 10.1 and TensorRT version 6.0.1.5.
+Current version only supports [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base) and [TensorRT 6.0.1.5](https://developer.nvidia.com/nvidia-tensorrt-6x-download), and [CUDA 11.1](https://developer.nvidia.com/cuda-11.1.1-download-archive) and [TensorRT 8.2.5](https://developer.nvidia.com/nvidia-tensorrt-8x-download).

-Install[CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base), set the installed directory to environment viriable as `${CUDA_HOME}`.
-Our build script uses this environment viriable to seek CUDA.
+Install the appropriate version of CUDA and set the installed directory as environment variable `${CUDA_HOME}`.
+Our build script uses this environment variable to seek CUDA.

-Install[TensorRT 6.0.1.5](https://developer.nvidia.com/nvidia-tensorrt-6x-download), set the installed directory to environment viriable as `${TENSORRT_PATH}`.
+Install TensorRT of the corresponding CUDA version, and set the installed directory as environment viriable `${TENSORRT_PATH}`.
 Our build script uses this environment viriable to seek TensorRT.

 ### Build